Navid200/xDrip/docs/Starting-G6.md

 ---

 #### **xDrip**
-xDrip supports Android 6 and newer versions of Android.
 You cannot use xDrip and Dexcom app both as collectors.
 So, you should uninstall Dexcom app.

 1. Unless otherwise advised by an xDrip developer, [download](./Download-xDrip.md) and [install](./Install.md) the current stable release of xDrip.